Canon 1D Mark IV vs Nikon D5300

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D5300 has a markedly higher DXO score than the 1D Mark IV (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 1.2 bits higher color depth, 1.9 EV in additional dynamic range, and -0 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D5300 provides a faster frame rate than the 1D Mark IV.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.